This white peach puree is a delicious way to make the most of the summer’s peach season.

 What’s the Difference Between White Peaches, Donut Peaches, Clingstone and Freestone Peaches?

-There’s a bunch of different peach varieties to look out for but to be honest, you can use any peach you like for this recipe.
+There are a bunch of different peach varieties to look out for but to be honest, you can use any peach you like for this recipe.

 White peaches are generally less acidic and more firm-fleshed than regular yellow peaches.
 This makes them great on their own or for lighter desserts.